cvvergara/pgrouting/doc/tsp/pgr_TSP.rst

       - Some (or all) traveling costs on edges will still might not obey the triangle inequality.

-- When the data is incomplete, but it is a connected graph:
+- When the data does not come from an undirected graph or its not fully
+  connected:

-  - the missing values will be calculated with dijkstra algorithm.
+  - Missing values will be calculated with dijkstra algorithm.
+  - When the graph has more than one component:

+    - ``start_vid`` or ``end_vid`` are defined and are on the same commponent: the TSP tour will happen on that component.
+    - ``start_vid`` or ``end_vid`` are defined and are not on the same
+      commponent: the TSP tour will propose a toor that has both components where connecting costs are estimated.
+    - ``start_vid`` or ``end_vid`` are not defined: the starting point could be on any component and will include data only from that component.

+- One cycle attemt to remove crossing edges is done to the TSP results.

 |Boost| Boost Graph Inside